JustRedTTG/PGE_Docs/docs/source/general-gui.rst

 Also do note that you can make much more detailed texts by either editing the quick texts or simply making a normal text!

-It's also important to note that when making buttons you'll need to make texts seperately for the buttons.
+It's also important to note that when making buttons you'll need to make texts separately for the buttons.

 Ok so let's look at how to edit a text's properties.